C. Ellis Henican

-Caswell Ellis Henican (February 10, 1905 - February 23, 1997) was a lawyer and an athlete for the Tulane Green Wave.
+Caswell Ellis Henican (February 10, 1905 - February 23, 1997) was an American lawyer and an athlete for the Tulane Green Wave.
 As a football, basketball, and baseball player he was inducted into the Tulane Athletics Hall of Fame.
 He won the Porter Cup.
 He played as a running back on the football team.
 He is the father of Peggy Wilson.